traxconn/talkino/readme.txt

 22. Generate the shortcode widget using shortcode generator (Premium)

 == Changelog ==

+= 2.0.6, Feb 22, 2023 =
+* Updated: Change the credit link to "nofollow".
+* Fixed: The rendering issue on mobile view.

 = 2.0.5, Feb 11, 2023 =
 * Added: New layout of Talkino.